MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/09-OrgData-Add-Auth-MGT.md

     ```typescript
     Providers.globalProvider = new Msal2Provider({
         clientId: AAD_CLIENT_ID, // retrieved from .env file
-        scopes: ['User.Read', 'Chat.ReadWrite', 'Calendars.Read', 'ChannelMessage.Read.All', 'ChannelMessage.Send', 'Files.Read.All', 'Mail.Read',]
+        scopes: ['User.Read', 'Presence.Read', 'Chat.ReadWrite', 'Calendars.Read',
+                 'ChannelMessage.Read.All', 'ChannelMessage.Send', 'Files.Read.All', 'Mail.Read']
     });
     ```

-    This code creates a new `Msal2Provider` object and passes the Azure AD client Id and the scopes that the app will request access to.
-The scopes are used to request access to the Microsoft Graph resources that the app will access.
-The `Msal2Provider` object is then assigned to the `Providers.globalProvider` object which is used by Microsoft Graph Toolkit components to retrieve data from Microsoft Graph.
+    This code creates a new `Msal2Provider` object, passing the Azure AD client Id from your app registration and the `scopes` for which the app will request access.
+The `scopes` are used to request access to Microsoft Graph resources that the app will access.
+After the `Msal2Provider` object is created, it's assigned to the `Providers.globalProvider` object which is used by Microsoft Graph Toolkit components to retrieve data from Microsoft Graph.

 1. Open *header.component.html* in your editor and locate the `mgt-login` component.
 The full path to the file is *client/src/app/header/header.component.html*.